 - Coincides with the anniversary of the first ascent of Everest

 Thursday 29th May 2014 is Race Day for the 11th annual Tenzing-Hillary Mount Everest Marathon.
 Starting at Everest Basecamp (5364m), close beneath the spectacular Khumbu Icefall, this is the highest marathon in the world.
 First run in 2003 as an event for local runners, the race now has a more international reputation and typically includes runners from a dozen nations.
 The route leads mostly downhill on rough tracks and trails, through the spectacular homeland of the Sherpa people, to Namche Bazaar (3446m).
 A sting in the tail, however, is the 500 metre ascent from Phunki Tenga to Kunde, before the final descent into Namche.
 In 2006, Deepak Rai set the record for the route at 3 hours, 28 minutes and 27 seconds.
 Tim Watson, a member of the 2014 KE group, broke the UK record for the event with a time of 5 hours 45 minutes.
-To take part in the race, runners must sign up for this 21-day Mount Everest Marathon package.
-With 4 nights in the colourful capital city of Kathmandu and a 10-day trek to Everest Basecamp that includes 2 additional days for acclimatisation, this is a fantastic adventure.
+To take part in the race, runners must sign up for this three-week Mount Everest Marathon package.
+With 3 nights in the colourful capital city of Kathmandu and an 11-day trek to Everest Basecamp that includes additional days for acclimatisation, this is a fantastic adventure.
 During the trek, the runners will be accompanied by experienced local guides and a full local support crew, including doctors who will monitor the runners' physical condition.
 On race day, there will be an official timekeeper, a team of marshals, regular checkpoints and drinks/feeding stations, as well as medical and emergency evacuation support.
 Runners will wear an electronic wristband that allows the race organisers to keep track of your progress.
 Although mostly downhill, this is a challenging route, with snow and ice at the highest level and a lot of rocky and exposed sections of trail.
 The race is only suitable for runners who regularly train or race under cross-country, trail, fell or mountain conditions.
 Relatives and friends can sign up for the trek and accompany the competitors as non-running group members.

 Is this holiday for you?